metrica-sports/codeball/docs/index.md

 ## Trying it out

 There are no open source Elite datasets at the moment that work with this package.
-However if you are interested in testing it out and developing your own patterns and/or test them in Metrica Play reach out to bruno@metrica-sports.com or @brunodagnino on Twitter.
+However if you are interested in testing it out and/or developing your own patterns and/or test them in Metrica Play reach out to bruno@metrica-sports.com or [@brunodagnino](https://twitter.com/brunodagnino) on Twitter.

 ## Install it